-All inspections, defects, damage, maintenance and repairs will be recorded in the appropriate site files, ASSURE Event Log or the sites diary / log.
+All inspections, defects, damage, maintenance and repairs will be recorded in the appropriate site files, Evotix Event Log or the sites diary / log.

-Drainage systems including gullies, drains, drain covers, bunds and interceptors will be inspected on a regular basis (usually daily or weekly, as part of the manager's daily walk-rounds) and will be emptied (as required) by an authorised and licensed contractor in accordance with the manufacturer's recommendations.
+Drainage systems including gullies, drains, drain covers, bunds and interceptors will be inspected on a daily basis in accordance with the manufacturer's recommendations and interceptors will be emptied (as required) by an authorised contractor (normally at least once per annum).

-All operational mobile plant and fixed equipment will be maintained and inspected by a competent person and records of inspections and maintenance schedules will be retained on site and any defects recorded and actions for repair logged.
+All operational mobile plant and fixed equipment will be maintained and inspected by a competent person and records of inspections and maintenance schedules shall be retained on site and any defects recorded and actions for repair logged.